markup-theme/markup-theme/markup_rst/source/rst.rst

 .. format-content-include-via-snippet-hint-start

-.. hint:: Snippets may be sourced from large file that contain lists.
+.. hint:: Snippets may be sourced from large files that contain lists.
 For example, let's say the docs site has multiple docs collections (by application, by role, by internal vs. external, etc.) and you want each docs collection to have its own dedicated glossary to both enable consistency across doc sets for the same terms, but to also allow specific glossary terms for each doc set.

    In this case, all glossary terms can be created and managed from a single file like ``shared/terms.rst`` in which the snippet start-end pairs are defined and the glossary terms are managed.
 Then each ``glossary.rst`` file across the docs set can use the ``.. includes::`` directive to pull in the terms it needs.